nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `INDEX`

 * Indexes are used to identify specific items in CoLAB.
 There are 6 types of indexes:
-    * `CONTACT_INDEX` refers to the number shown beside the contact in the Main Panel when contacts is displayed.
+    * `CONTACT_INDEX` refers to the number shown beside the contact in the Main Panel when contacts are displayed.
     * `DEADLINE_INDEX` refers to the number shown beside the deadline in the Main Panel when a project is displayed.
     * `EVENT INDEX` refers to the number shown beside the event in the Main Panel when a project is displayed.
     * `GROUPMATE_INDEX` refers to the number shown beside the groupmate in the Main Panel when a project is displayed.